sinai-sawn-perez/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/42537132-e1e2-48bc-83ba-8cc7bbfeba2c"/>
 </p>
 <p>
-First sign into the osTicket Agent Page as an admin.
-Begin by selecting the admin panel, then select the Agent tab, then click on Roles.
-From here you can add/delete roles within your company, as well as define those roles and assign them permissions.
+To configure Roles for your Organization first sign into the osTicket Agent Page as an admin.
+Begin by selecting the admin panel then, under the Agent tab select Roles.
+You can add/delete roles within your company, as well as define those roles and their permissions from this menu.
+See the image above for an example of the Agent Ticket Permissions menu.
 </p>
 <br />